 I’d like to think it was possibly for the mental health slant to this story that this series was not made.
 This part of the story may have been more palatable if it had been due to other causes.
-Watson, also getting others to take part in this charade including her colleagues as part of his “therapy”.
+Watson also gets others to take part in this charade including her colleagues as part of his “therapy”.

 These scenes however answered my thoughts on how things would have been set up on Shutter Island.
 But would have been interesting to see how this part of the storyline would have progressed had this pilot been made into a series.

 However, the pluses of this film included the opening eerie film score and the set up of some scenes.
 These with some inventive camera shots.
 I enjoyed Hagman’s charismatic, fun performance throughout.

-Finally, you don’t have to be a detective to remember, that Hagman was involved in one of the biggest TV mysteries of 1980s.
-As in his role as that Ewing you loved to hate in Dallas, it was a case of count the suspects in the mystery of who shot J.R.?
+Finally, you don’t have to be a detective to remember, that Hagman was involved in one of the biggest TV mysteries of the 1980s.
+As in his role as that Ewing you loved to hate in Dallas, it was a case of counting the suspects in the mystery of who shot J.R.?

 Weeper Rating: 0 /10

 Handsqueeze Rating: 🙂 🙂 🙂 /10

 This film was added to Pop Culture Reverie’s The Mystery Mania Blogathon.
 Other reviews with this cast include Larry Hagman in my post on Dallas, 12 Days of Dallas, the final episode Conundrum and confessing my love for JR Ewing.
 He also stars as one of my 80s Crushes and in McMillan.
 Ron Silver in Romancing the Stone and McMillan and Wife.
 Nicholas Colasanto stars in Family Plot.